Disclosure: We sometimes use affiliate links which means that, at zero cost to you, we may earn a commission if you buy something through our links.

-The cool thing about Visual Website Optimizer is its ability to run visitor surveys on your website.
+The cool thing about VWO is its ability to run visitor surveys on your website.

 With the usability test tool you can create a new question to ask your visitors.
 It’s a one step process.
 Set the page URL, number of people to ask, select whether or not you display adult content, and segment your traffic according to location.
 Lastly, enter in the question text (you can create your own or choose from 21 sample questions) & type (text vs. multiple choice), and save & run your test.

 This feature isn’t free, however.
 You’ll have to pay to display the survey and get the feedback.
 It’s quite pricey to, at $1 per credit (1 credit = 1 response).
 For me, that was a very disappointing drawback.